Akalu/3dreconstruction/README.md

 This is a very old and well-know problem in Computer Graphics and Computational Geometry [1,2].
 The standard approach implies direct restoration of positions of L2-close points using geometric calculations.
 This approach is not stable and rarely gives good results.

 There is a different, more original approach though.
-For example similar to that described in [3] using variational optimization solver to reconstruct a free-form, texture-mapped, 3D scene models from a single painting or photograph
+For example similar to that described in [3] using variational optimization solver to reconstruct a free-form, texture-mapped, 3D scene models from a single painting or photograph (see the slides pict5-1.tif and pict5-2.tif)

 Idea
 ====